-Figure 4.20: MCT spectrum from the MANTRA 2004 ground based campaign.
-The top panel shows the entire spectrum, while the lower four panels show microwindows from which we retrieve HCl, CH4, N2O and O3, respectively.
+Figure 4.16: MCT Spectrum from the MANTRA 2004 Ground Based Campaign.
+The top panel shows the entire spectrum, while the lower four panels show microwindows from which we retrieve HCl, CH_4 , N_2O and O_3 , respectively.

-4.20, one can see striking differences.
+4.16, one can see striking differences.
 The most obvious difference is the overall shape of the spectra.
 There is much less absorption in the balloon spectra, simply due to the lack of water vapour and other tropospheric trace gases in the optical path.

-To compare spectral signatures of trace gases, some common microwindows for CO2, HCl, CH4, N2O, and O3 are shown.
-Since molecules cannot generally be measured in the same microwindows on the ground as from a balloon (since most of the spectral lines present in the balloon spectra are saturated in the ground-based spectra, or obscured by water vapour, and many lines in the ground-based spectra may not be sufficiently strong for balloon spectra), microwindows cannot be directly compared.
+To compare spectral signatures of trace gases, some common microwindows for CO_2 , HCl, CH4, N2O, and O3 are shown.
+Since molecules cannot generally be measured in the same microwindows on the ground as from a balloon (since most of the spectral lines present in the balloon spectra are saturated in the ground-based spectra, or obscured by water vapour), microwindows cannot be directly compared.
 The microwindows shown here indicate the comparable resolutions and noise levels between the two viewing geometries.
 This indicates that the instrument suffered few detector alignment problems from the change in environment.

-From August 27 onward, a neutral density filter (metal mesh) was placed in front of the input to the FTS, in anticipation of the higher solar signals that would be found at high altitudes as compared with the ground-based signals.
+In preparation for the flight, a neutral density filter (metal mesh) was placed in front of the input to the FTS, in anticipation of the higher solar signals that would be found at high altitudes as compared with the ground-based signals.
 One feature to note is that the noise levels appear to be the same in the ground-based spectra and the balloon-based spectra.
 Since there are many more photons reaching the detectors when the instrument is on the balloon, we would expect an increase in the photon noise for the balloon-based spectra.
 Because we do not see an increase in noise between the two spectra for the same detector, we can conclude that the interferograms are not photon-limited, and that there is another, larger noise source in the FTS.
-Suggestions for finding the sources of noise and improving the noise levels will be discussed in Chapter 6.